PhilipBerg/baldur_code/README.md

-# baldur_workflow
+# baldur Workflow
-The R process to generate the results presented in the manuscript.
+The R code to generate the results presented in the manuscript.

 Everything except the power analysis can be ran with the following:
 ```{r, eval = FALSE}